AP exclusive: Tom Steyer’s aide offered money for endorsements of presidential bid

 Tom Courtney, a former Democratic state senator from southeastern Iowa who's running for reelection to his old seat, told The Associated Press the financial offer "left a bad taste in my mouth."

-Murphy didn't respond to a request for comment.
+Murphy said concerns about his outreach were the result of a "miscommunication."
 Alberto Lammers, Steyer's campaign press secretary, said Murphy was not authorized to make the offers and that the campaign leadership outside of Iowa was unaware that he was doing so until the issue was raised by The Associated Press.

 Courtney declined to name Murphy as the Steyer aide who made the offer, but several other local politicians said they received similar propositions, and all confirmed the proposal came from Murphy himself.
 Most requested anonymity to speak freely about the issue.
 Another, Iowa state Rep. Karin Derry, said Murphy didn't explicitly offer a specific dollar amount, but made it clear Derry would receive financial support if she backed Steyer.